Showing posts with label Safety. Show all posts

 While on property, the most likely crime you might become a victim of is theft.
 While resorts do their best to hire honest employees, no screening is fool-proof.
 Utilizing the safe in your room is the best recommendation.
 Don't leave valuables laying in public places.
 If you do leave things at the pool, at least cover them up.
 Out of sight is out of mind.
 Leaving things on the beach is a different beast.
 Most beaches in the Caribbean are public so you might have locals mingling with tourists and in my opinion, more prone to sticky fingers.
 Each resort is unique so you must evaluate your situation.

 While I have never experienced having anything stolen from my room, last year I did leave a pair of Old Navy flip flips laying outside my resort room door one evening.
 These things were busted, nearly two decades old, and probably cost me $15 brand new.
 But, they did fit my feet remarkable well.
 The next morning they were no where to be found.
 Is it possible they were stolen?
 Quite.
-Is it possible some 13 year old jack-wagon heathen wandering around the resort tossed them into a trash can or over a fence.
+Is it possible some 13 year old jack-wagon heathen wandering around the resort tossed them into a trash can or over a fence?
 Just as likely.
 A full-scale search failed to yield any clues and since continuing the investigation would unnecessarily prolong the trip, it was suspended pending leads.
 The worst parts were 1).
 I had to shop for more flip flops at the resort and 2).
 The ones I found were sort of fancy and cost too much and 3). didn't fit my feet.

 There are only a couple of reasons you'll be off of the resort property, namely excursions and shopping.
 Booking with a reliable company for your excursions is a no-brainer.
 We work with and have used for our own trips several outfits that offer cultural, historical, diving, and adventure tours that will take you outside the gates of your resort.
 Let us suggest and plan those events for you, it won't cost you a dime extra.
 These companies have a vested interest in showing you their country, offering you one-of-a-kind experiences, and keeping you safe.